gingerchew/ginger.wtf-2024/src/posts/how-to-use-omit-utility-type.md

 ## Checking the inputs that matter

 I needed to check whether an input was valid.
-I could check just the old faithful:
+I could check only the old faithful:
 ```js
 input.validity.valid === true
 ```
-Problem is I needed to check this input alongside inputs I'd really rather ignore.
+Problem is I needed to check this input alongside inputs I need to ignore.
 Those types being hidden, password, and search.
-I'd rather just ignore these entirely.

-If I was using just Vanilla JavaScript, I would just add a property to the `input` element;
+If I was using Vanilla JavaScript, I would add a property to the `input` element;

 ```js
 input.__ignore = ['hidden','search','password'].includes(input.type);
 ```

-Then in my validation loop, just look for `input.__ignore` to be true, and `continue`.
+Then in my validation loop, look for `input.__ignore` to be true, and `continue`.

 Since I was using TypeScript, I couldn't do that so easily.
 I'd rather build on top of an existing interface than try and keep track of my own.